Chase Cash Out of Hiding! And Other Key Benefits of a Centralized Treasury

 Wouldn’t you like to have extra leverage when negotiating with banks?
 When both cash flows and banking relationship management are centralized, the treasury can improve their bargaining position on pricing, for example, with the commercial banks.
 Short-term investments can also be negotiated profitably using economies of scale.
 It helps to eliminate work if management of the agreements has previously been carried out in several subsidiaries instead of one centralized treasury.

 The first thing to do is determine the level of centralization desired in your organization.
 Take a look at this infographic explaining the key benefits of centralized treasury for cash management at each stage.
-If you are ready to dive in at the deep end, I suggest you start by downloading our whitepaper on multilateral netting where we explain netting as a solution to group-level centralization of financial processes.

 And next time, let’s discuss the in-house bank as an ultimate solution to your cash management challenges and explore how it offers you both operational and strategic benefits.